 We’re not ones to toot our own horn but our inbox is often inundated with emails from bands looking to grab our attention, and be part of our monthly “Recommends” feature.
 Nevertheless, we only pick the bands we truly believe have noteworthy attention.
 So the selection process can be difficult.
-Nevertheless, we have once again highlighted four bands that you need to get in your ears immediately!
+We have once again highlighted four bands that you need to get in your ears immediately!

 For starters, there is rising impassioned metallers As Everything Unfolds, who have just released their very impressive ‘Closure’ EP.
 While both Midnight Son and Lapyear are making their strides as they represent the flourishing UK emo scene.
 We also get to know German melodic post-hardcore collective The Pariah.